CassieMarie0728/my-awesomeness/README.md

 - [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - 🚀 Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.
 - [LasCC/HackTools](https://github.com/LasCC/HackTools) - The all-in-one browser extension for offensive security professionals 🛠
 - [Laso37/clawbot](https://github.com/Laso37/clawbot) - Production-ready, self-hosted AI assistant — OpenClaw on Docker Compose with auto-HTTPS, authentication, token optimization, and full VPS hardening.
-- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2026
 - [MicrosoftDocs/mslearn-staticwebapp](https://github.com/MicrosoftDocs/mslearn-staticwebapp) - Static Web App template repository
 - [Mikael-R/readme-template-generator](https://github.com/Mikael-R/readme-template-generator) - 📜 A readme template generator for your repositories
 - [NK2552003/Iconoodle](https://github.com/NK2552003/Iconoodle) - Iconoodle is a small Next.js + TypeScript site and icon library of hand-drawn SVG doodles, illustrations, and icon packs.
 Use them directly in projects, download individual SVGs or bulk-export packs.